user18130814200115-2/groffscripts/README.md

 Package here for redundancy, see [chicago-refer](https://github.com/user18130814200115-2/chicago-refer).
 This Package is used in default.mom.
 The .R1 .R2 block cannot be sourced though, it must be actually included in the final compiled document.

+## Repo and releases
+I will draft a release for every batch of changes with the exception of this README.
+Actual changes to the workflow will increment the version number, bugfixes will increment the decimal.

+In other words, if you use version 1.1, you can and should use 1.2 if it comes out.
+However, version 2.1 might make changes to how everything works meaning that the same groff source file might compile differently.